Symplectic Frieze Patterns: Introduction

 In Section \ref{secfrieq} we study the combinatorial structure of the symplectic 2-friezes and characterize them in terms of $\SL$-friezes.
 We explain the correspondence between symplectic $2$-friezes and symmetric difference equations.
 We also give explicit determinantal formulas for the entries in the friezes.

 In Section \ref{sympgeo} we explain the link between the $2$-friezes and symplectic geometry.
 The results in this section are mainly based on \cite{CoOv}.
-We identify the $2$-friezes with Legendrian polygons in the projective space $\CP^{3}$.
-We discuss the relationship between symplectic forms and symplectic $2$-friezes.
+We identify the symplectic $2$-friezes with Legendrian configurations in $\CP^{3}$ and discuss the relationship with symplectic forms.

 Section \ref{cluster} makes the link between symplectic $2$-friezes and cluster algebras.
 The corresponding cluster algebras are generated from a product of Dynkin diagrams of type $\mC_{2}$ and $\mA_{w}$.